 What Is Ichthyosis?

-Ichthyosis is a group of about 20 skin conditions that cause skin dryness and scaling.
-The condition gets its name from the Greek word for fish, because the skin looks like fish scales.
+Ichthyosis is a group of about 30 skin conditions that cause skin dryness and scaling.
+The condition gets its name from the Greek word for fish because the skin looks like fish scales.
 You might also hear it called fish scale or fish skin disease.

 People with this condition lose the protective barrier that keeps moisture in their skin.
 They also make new skin cells too quickly or shed old cells too slowly.
 This leads to a buildup of thick, scaly skin.
-Most cases of ichthyosis are mild.
+Most cases of ichthyosis are mild, but it can be more severe.
+Some types of ichthyosis can affect your other organs, too.

 Ichthyosis can't be cured, but treatments can relieve the scaling and make you feel more comfortable.